ayushsahu1999/deep-learning-resources/README.md

 A full information encyclopedia of deep learning resources for many languages.

 If you want to contribute, you can go to folder of your choice, there you can find a README.md, you can edit there.

+There are 3 main folders:
+* Artificial Neural Networks
+* Convolutional Neural Networks
+* Recurrent Neural Networks

+Each of these folders are categorized based on coding languages.
+The coding languages are:
+* C++
+* Java
+* JavaScript
+* Python
+* R

+If you want to contribute in any selected language, you can click on the associated link and contribute.

+Each programming language have different resources:
+* Blogs
+* Books
+* Courses
+* Videos

+You can find these links in the readme of that programming language which you can go by clicking the links in the table below.

 <table>
     <thead>
       <tr>